NLESC-JCER/cpp2wasm/README.md

 }
 ```

-Like before we need a HTML page to run the JavaScript.
+Like before we need a HTML page to run the JavaScript, but now we don't need to import the `newtonraphsonwasm.js` file here as this is done in the `worker.js` file.

 ```{.html file=src/js/example-web-worker.html}
 <!doctype html>